ToxicDonkeyButts/fifth-equilux/Monsters/# Monster Statistics.md

 ### Truesight

 A monster with truesight can, out to a specific range, see in normal and magical darkness, see invisible creatures and objects, automatically detect visual illusions and succeed on saving throws against them, and perceive the original form of a shapechanger or a creature that is transformed by magic.
-Furthermore, the monster can see into the Ethereal Plane within the same range.
+Furthermore, the monster can see into the ethereal within the same range.

 ## Languages